Typed compositional quantum computation with lenses: Quantum circuits and unitary semantics

 In the same way that classical computation can be expressed by an electronic circuit comprised of boolean gates (AND, OR, etc.), quantum computation is also conveniently presented as a circuit with quantum gates that represent primitive unitary transformations.
 More generally, a quantum circuit may contain nonunitary operations such as measurement, but we restrict ourselves to pure quantum circuits that contain none of them.

 A quantum circuit is a concrete representation of quantum computation, drawn as $n$ parallel wires with quantum gates and other larger subcircuits being placed over those wires.
 A quantum state is input from the left end of a circuit, transformed by gates and subcircuits on the corresponding wires, and output from the right end.

-As an example, we show the Shor's 9-qubit error correction code (Figure~\ref{fig:shorcode}) and its subcomponents (Figures~\ref{fig:bitflipcode}~and~\ref{fig:signflipcode}).
+As an example, we show the Shor 9-qubit error correction code (Figure~\ref{fig:shorcode}) and the bit-flip and sign-flip error correction codes (Figures~\ref{fig:bitflipcode}~and~\ref{fig:signflipcode}).
+Each of the large boxes \framebox{ ${Ch}_n$} denotes an arbitrary unitary transformations on $n$-qubits, which models a possibly erroneous channel.
+The gates placed to the left of \framebox{ ${Ch}_n$} implement the encoder algorithm of the code, and those to the right the decoder.
+The two smaller codes are subcomponents of the Shor code, in the sense that the encoder and decoder parts of the former appear as subcircuits in the correposponding parts of the Shor code.
+This fact is utilized in the formalization in Section~\ref{sec:examples}.